getampt/fraglates/README.md

 An open source templating engine for generating server-side hypertext templates and fragments.

-> These docs are a work in progress.
+> These docs are a **work in progress**.
 Not all features are documented and are subject to change.

 ## Installation and Usage